System-T/Tutorial-KDD-2019/Lab 1/README.md

 ## Lab 1: Watson Knowledge Studio Rule Lab

-You will be using temporary credentials provided to you to complete the lab.
+Please start by following the instructions in Appendix A and use your own credentials to sign up for IBM cloud and provision your own WKS instance.

-Please follow the instructions in Lab1-Instructions.pdf
+Then follow the instructions in Lab1-Instructions.pdf

 ## Going Further

-#### Working with the Watson Knowledge Studio (WKS) service on your own

-Are you ready to build your own extractors with Watson Knowledge Studio on IBM cloud?
-Follow the instructions in Appendix A and use your own credentials to sign up for IBM cloud and provision your own WKS instance.

 #### Working with the Natural Language Understanding (NLU) service